 - We are unable to accept residents with visas of any type, regardless of sponsorship needs.

-On site interviews with program faculty and current residents are scheduled after applicants have been selected to interview.
-Because there are differences in residency programs and the individual applicant’s personal goals for training, it is essential that each applicant interview in person on site.
+Interviews with program faculty and current residents are scheduled after applicants have been selected to interview.
+Because there are differences in residency programs and the individual applicant’s personal goals for training, it is essential that each applicant participate in the full interview process.
 A full day of interviews, tours and informal contact with current residents is scheduled.
 Interviews are conducted on most Tuesdays October through January.